MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### The translation for the presets is broken!

 The preset translations tend to be a work in progress and given that a large number (over 2'300) of terms have to be translated, many are incomplete.
-If you want to use an untranslated preset instead, you can install one via the help page for presets (link at the bottom of the page).
+From Vespucci 12.0 on you can disable the use of translations per preset, a long-click on the respective preset entry in the preset preference screen will allow you to change the behaviour.

 #### Presets for military objects are missing!